gaambo/deployer-wordpress/README.md

 ### Theme Tasks (`tasks/theme.php`)

+> **Note:** It is recommended to use the new packages functionality for managing themes for better flexibility and control.

 - `theme:assets:vendors`: Install theme assets vendors/dependencies (npm), can be run locally or remote
 - `theme:assets:build`: Run theme assets (npm) build script, can be run locally or remote
 - `theme:assets`: A combined tasks to build theme assets - combines `theme:assets:vendors` and `theme:assets:build`